VidyaSource/website/src/_content/blog/lessons-learned-react-component-library-typescript.md

 It basically just worked.
 Our Vite config is almost identical to the [example in the documentation](https://vitejs.dev/guide/build.html#library-mode).
 Just like the example, our build produces two bundle formats--`es` and `umd`--and it works fast.

-As you may know, TypeScript features two phases, type checking and transpilation to JavaScript.
+As you may know, TypeScript builds feature two phases, type checking and transpilation to JavaScript.
 Type checking by `tsc`, the TypeScript compiler, is *very* slow, so while it is very important, you should do it rarely.
 We only do it via the IDE in real time as we code or when we build the library for production--and break the build if type checking fails.